CQAR Guide

 - NYC Local Law 144 — informed-participation screen before any candidate assessment, with the acceptance logged.

-- GDPR-aligned retention — audio is deleted as soon as the session ends; other assessment data is purged after the role's configured window (14 days by default).
+- GDPR-aligned retention — audio is deleted as soon as the session ends; other assessment data is purged after a default 14-day window (custom retention windows by arrangement).

 - No PII in AI prompts — identifying fields are stripped before the model evaluates a response.